LeEnno/enno-auto-post/README.md

 How to use
 ----------

 1. Write your blogpost.
-Be sure to use a file header like this:
+Be sure to use a file header like this (you may use the [TextExpander](http://smilesoftware.com/TextExpander/ "TextExpander: Mac Typing Shortcut Utility Saves You Time - Smile")-Snippet in this repo):

 ```
 @slug: this-is-my-slug